KayLerch/alexa-skills-kit-states-java/README.md

 #Alexa Skills Kit extensions SDK for state management
-This SDK is an extension to the Amazon Alexa Skills Kit for Java which gives you a really convenient alternative of __persisting session state in a growing number of persistence stores__ like DynamoDB or AWS S3.
+This SDK is an extension to the Amazon Alexa Skills Kit for Java which gives you a really convenient alternative of __persisting session state in a growing number of persistence stores__ like DynamoDB, AWS S3 and AWS IoT.
 It is an abstraction layer for reading state from and (permanently) saving state to either an Alexa session or one of the aforementioned data stores.
 This also is your __framework for building your own state handlers__ for any possible data store.